Arthur Goldreich

-Arthur Goldreich (25 December 1929 – 24 May 2011) was a South African-Israeli abstract painter and a key figure in the anti-apartheid movement in the country of his birth and a critic of the form of Zionism practiced in Israel.
+Arthur Goldreich (25 December 1929 – 24 May 2011) was a South African-Israeli abstract painter and a key figure in the anti-apartheid movement in the country of his birth and a critic of Israel.

 Early life

 Goldreich was born in Pietersburg, South Africa, and settled in Palestine, where he participated in the 1948 Arab-Israeli war as a member of the Palmach, the elite military wing of the Haganah.
 In time he became a leading figure at Bezalel Academy in Jerusalem.
 In 1966, he became the head of Industrial and Environmental Design Department, which he helped transform into an internationally recognized center for design.

 By the age of 33, Goldreich had moved back to South Africa where he became one of the country's most successful artists.
 In 1955, he won South Africa's Best Young Painter Award for his figures in black and white, but to the Prime Minister Hendrik Verwoerd's government, he was a key suspect in the clandestine operations of the anti-apartheid underground.